skmonir/testcase_generator/README.md

 **Testcase Generator** runs on WINDOWS.

 **Installation steps**:
-* Download the installation setup file from [here]().
+* Download the installation setup file from [here](https://github.com/skmonir/testcase_generator/releases).
 * Double click on the setup to start the installation.
 * Select a directory where you want to install and click install.
-* After installation is successful go to the installation directory.
-* Find the file **testcaseGenerator.exe**.
-You can directly open the application by double clicking this file or you can create a shortcut on the Desktop for quick access.
+* After the installation is successful, you will find Testcase Generator shortcut on the Desktop for quick access.
-* To create a shortcut on the Desktop:<br>
-    `right click on testcaseGenerator.exe > Send to > Desktop(create shortcut)`
 * Open the shortcut from Desktop and enjoy.

 # Components